Skip to content

 A spanish snout cranefly sits on a broad jagged leaf with other leaves from the same plant in the background.
 The fly has very long skinny brown legs with a bend halfway down.
 The clear wings lie flat against a very slim brown abdomen that connects to a globular body leading to a tiny but circular head with a long thin snout at leas three times the length of the head.

-Spanish snout cranefly and other undercliff flies
+Spanish Snout Cranefly and other undercliff flies

-• The six-spotted lamb (Idiocera sexguttata) a cranefly and UK Priority Species
+• The Six-spotted Lamb (Idiocera sexguttata) a cranefly and UK Priority Species

 • Platycephala umbracula, a grass fly associated with reedbeds